Reviews of “The Many Saints of Newark,” “The Jesus Music” and “Old Henry”

 “Old Henry”

-(Not rated, but contains strong violence and language.
-Opens in select theaters on October 1.)
+Not rated, but contains strong violence and language.
+Opens in select theaters on Oct.
+1.

 The premise: In this offbeat Western, a widowed farmer (Tim Blake Nelson) and his teenage son (Garvin Lewis) reluctantly come to the aid of an injured stranger (Scott Haze) carrying a satchel filled with cash.
 When a posse of lawmen shows up (led by Stephen Dorff) asking about a thief and missing money, the farmer must decide who to trust – but he has some secrets of his own.